 Want to know some cool places to visit in Iceland?
 Here are some off the beaten path destinations you can add to your Iceland bucket list!

 1. Distances are displayed in km and speeds in km/h.

-I’m sorry for the non-metric system users out there, but if you want to drive here, you should be able to use this to calculate your time.
+I’m sorry for the non-metric system users out there, but if you want to be driving the Ring Road in Iceland, you should be able to use this to calculate your time.
 If you need to make any calculations, one mile equals about 1.6 km.
 But you should be OK without making complex transformations.

 2. The road has only one lane per way

 You’d think that if there’s only one road in the country, they’ll at least make it a two-lane one, right?
 Well, the traffic is so low here that you will never feel the need for one more lane.
 You just have to be very attentive when passing other drivers.

 Per way, right?
 Nope, one lane in total.
 Again, the low traffic doesn’t justify paying for a two-lane bridge.
 So slow down when you approach them, look on the other side of the bridge and try to be aware of your surroundings.

 4. You don’t have cell phone signal everywhere

 What?
 In the 21st century?
 Well, yes, what did you think when you decided to come to these remote areas of the country?
 Especially if you’re driving on F-roads (more on this later), you might get to places where there’s no cell reception.
 Be self-sufficient no matter what happens.
 It’s a good skill to have in any case.